googleapis/google-cloud-cpp/doc/cutting-a-release.md

 ## Update the documentation links

-Pushing the branch should start the CI builds, one of the CI builds automatically pushes a new version of the documentation to the `gh-pages` branch.
+Pushing the branch should start the CI builds.
+One of the CI builds automatically pushes a new version of the documentation to the `gh-pages` branch.
 You should checkout that branch, change the `index.html` page to link to this new version and commit it: